comagic/pg_test/README.rst

 - result
    Result of execution of "sql" or "sql_check" in JSON format

+- db
+  Name of DB for testing, which was specified via "-d" CLI option

 optional keys:
 - check_sql
    Defines 'sql' request for checking request specified in section `sql`.